Pablo Schreiber: Television

-Schreiber was cast as Mad Sweeney in the 2017 Starz's series American Gods, based on the novel of the same name written by Neil Gaiman.
-His character is a self-described leprechaun that is endebted to Mr. Wednesday who is played by Ian McShane.
-By the end of season 2, Sweeney remembers that he is Buile Shuibhne, the king of the Dál nAraidi who was driven insane by the curse of Saint Rónán Finn.
+Schreiber was cast as Mad Sweeney in the 2017 Starz series American Gods, based on the novel of the same name written by Neil Gaiman.
+His character is a self-described leprechaun unwillingly endebted to Mr. Wednesday, played by Ian McShane.
+By the end of season 2, Sweeney remembers that he is Buile Shuibhne, the king of the Dál nAraidi driven insane by the curse of Saint Rónán Finn.
 Schreiber appears in seasons 1 and 2 with flashback appearances in the third and final season.
-His character becomes a fan-favorite for viewers during the series.
+His character became a favourite of viewers during the series.

 In April 2019, he was cast as Master Chief / John-117 in the Halo live-action series, based on the video game franchise of the same name.
-The series was released on March 24, 2022, by Paramount+ and has received mostly positive reviews with getting a 71% on Rotten Tomatoes.
+The series was released on March 24, 2022, by Paramount+ and has received mostly positive reviews with 71% on Rotten Tomatoes.
 To prepare for his role in the series, Schreiber worked with a trainer and a chef to bulk up adding muscle to play the supersoldier.
 Paramount confirmed that the series was renewed for season 2 with Schreiber reprising the main role of Master Chief.

 Schreiber co-starred in the biographical crime drama streaming television miniseries Candy as Allan Gore, opposite Jessica Biel's character, Candy Montgomery.
 It is based on the true story of how Candy Montgomery was accused of the axe murder of her neighbor, Betty Gore in 1980 in Texas.
 The series premiered May 9, 2022, with the last episodes airing on May 13, 2022.